 In Colorado, there are two types of permanent partial disability benefits: scheduled loss and whole person impairment benefits.
 These benefits are available regardless of whether you lose time from work or suffer a reduction in wages.

 You are eligible for scheduled loss benefits if you’ve had an amputation of, or lost the functional use of, a body part listed in Colorado’s schedule.
 For amputation or a total loss of use of a listed body part, you will receive benefits for the period of time stated in the schedule.
 Your scheduled loss benefit rate is not based on your average weekly wage.
-Instead, you are paid a statutory rate set by the state each year ($294.93 in 2017).
+Instead, you are paid a statutory rate set by the state each year ($297.56 as of July 1, 2017).

 The schedule lists the following number of weeks for the stated body part:

 Other scheduled body parts include fingers, toes, and teeth (partial amputations and losses are also covered).
 You can find the complete schedule at the website of the Colorado Department of Labor and Employment.

 For a partial loss of use of a scheduled body part, you will receive benefits for a proportionate number of weeks.
 For example, for a 50% loss of use of the arm at the shoulder, you would receive 104 weeks of benefits.